Are you constipated?

-At Fleet Laboratories, we know that while many people believe a healthy person should have a bowel movement every day, it's actually normal for people to pass stools anywhere from three times a day to three times a week.
-You're most likely not constipated if you fall within this range and your stools are soft and pass easily.
+Each body is different, and it's normal for people to go #2 anywhere from three times a day to three times a week - you're probably not constipated if you fall within this range and your stools are soft and pass easily.

-You're probably constipated if you are having three or fewer bowel movements each week or you're experiencing some of the following problems:
+However, you may be constipated if you are having three or fewer bowel movements each week.

 - Straining or difficulty passing stools